phamxuantoan1996/Linux_Kernel_Devolopment/Memory_Process_IPC/README.md

 Non-blocking mode (O_NONBLOCK)
 + If the queue is full, mq_send() returns -1 immediately.
 + errno = EAGAIN (“try again later”).

+# 3.3 Shared Memory

+# a) Theory of Shared Memory in IPC

+# Introduce :
+Shared memory is one of the fastest IPC mechanisms because processes can directly access the same memory region with out copying data back and forth through the kernel.

+# Definition :
+Shared memory is a block of physical memory mapped into the address space of multiple processes.
+All participating processes can read/write to this region.

+# Why does Share memory fast?
++ Unlike pipes, sockets, or message queues, shared memory doesn’t require copying data through the kernel.

++ Both processes just read/write the same memory region.

+# Problem : Synchronization
++ Both processes just read/write the same memory region.
+Typically done using semaphores, mutexes, or condition variables.

+# Types in Linux
++ System V Shared Memory (shmget, shmat, shmdt, shmctl)
++ POSIX Shared Memory (shm_open, mmap, ftruncate, shm_unlink)

+# b) Theory of semaphore.

+# Introduce
+A semaphore is a kernel-managed counter used to control access to resource.
+Two main types:
++ Binary semaphore (mutex-like) -> only 0 or 1 (unlock or lock)
++ Counting semaphore -> allows multiple processes to access limited instances of a resource (e.g., 5 database connections).

+# Using Semaphore with Shared Memory

+Typical roles:
++ Mutex Semaphore : Ensures only one writer (or reader) enters the critical section.
+Protects shared data from concurrent modifications.

++ Synchronization Semaphore:
+Writer → Reader: "New data is available."
+Reader → Writer: "I have consumed the data."